Our History in Health Care Innovation

 Diversion and Reassessment

-- Foster enhanced community collaboration in data exchange activities.
+- Foster enhanced community collaboration in data exchange.

-- Advance data-driven solutions to improve health for all.
+- Advance data-driven solutions to improve health outcomes for all.

-- Strive for operational excellence to deliver value services.
+- Strive for operational excellence to deliver valuable services.

-- Build a sustainable, adaptable organization promoting health equity.
+- Build a sustainable, adaptable organization that promotes health equity.

 2023